GOING TO UNI: UCAS Extra

 You must wait for a response from the university and then make a decision whether you want to take it.
 If it takes longer than 21 days, you can continue to wait or you can withdraw your application to that university and start again with a different university.
 If you do not want to take the offer they give you or are unsuccessful you can continue to apply to one university at a time until you are happy with the offer given to you.

-If you do not have any offers by July 6thyou can go through Clearing.
+If you do not have any offers by the time UCAS Extra closes then you can go through Clearing.
 See the ‘Complete Guide to Results Day’ available in the LRC (and a copy given to you near to the end of your time at College) for further information.

 More information can be found on the UCAS website: https://www.ucas.com/undergraduate/after-you-apply/types-offer/extra-choices